Skip to main content

 Is L'Oyat good for a special occasion?

-Yes, and it's one of the more practical choices in the 3rd for exactly that purpose.
-The Michelin Plate recognition (awarded in both 2024 and 2025) signals consistent kitchen standards, and the €€ price range means the occasion feels considered without requiring a significant financial commitment.
+Yes, it's one of the more practical choices in the 3rd for exactly that purpose.
+The Michelin Plate recognition (awarded in both 2024 and 2025) signals consistent kitchen standards, the €€ price range means the occasion feels considered without requiring a significant financial commitment.
 It suits couples marking something personal more than large celebratory groups looking for theatre.

 What should I wear to L'Oyat?